 SheIn is a fast-fashion retailer, meaning they rapidly produce tons of clothing to keep up with the latest fashion trends.
 People have a lot of ethical concerns with fast fashion as a whole because of its harmful impact on the environment.
 Since clothes are made from lower-quality materials, their shelf life is very short.
-Realistically, you can only wear clothes from sites like SheIn a few times before they start to show noticeable wear-and-tear.
+Realistically, you can only wear clothes from sites like SheIn a few times before they start to show noticeable wear and tear.
 Unfortunately, people rarely recycle or donate these items — and the cheap materials are far from biodegradable.

 People have accused SheIn of other unethical practices, like violating child labor laws in China.
-But these theories are largely unproven, and SheIn claims they take supply chain issues seriously.
+However, these theories are largely unproven, and SheIn claims they take supply chain issues seriously.
 However, a recent investigation showed that SheIn clothing and other products contain harmful chemicals.
 This definitely implies some not-so-ethical practices on SheIn’s part, but we’ll talk about that in a bit.

 Why Do People Think SheIn Is a Scam?

 SheIn has its fair share of superfans, from fashion influencers to teens and young adults alike.
 But you can’t ignore the number of 1-star reviews left by extremely unhappy customers.
 It almost seems like SheIn exceeds expectations for some customers and fails miserably for others.

 I dove deep into online SheIn reviews and wow, they were scary to read.
 One user claimed that SheIn sent her a used dress covered in dog hair — ew.

 Overall, these were the most common complaints from SheIn customer reviews:

 - Order never arrived / not all items arrived